phunanon/uMod/README.md

   - Optionally with a custom alert message with tokens: `$userId $content`
   - Also **DeleteAlert**, **DeleteAlerts**, and **RecommendedAlerts**
 - **Censor**: deletes messages with blacklisted words or phrases and replaces them with a censored message
+- **RoleList**: maintains a message with a list of members with a role

 Aspirations: